0xkrt26/skills-github-pages/_posts/2026-05-08-birthday-problem.md

 <br>
 <br>

-This means that n*p1 provides us with a weighted sum and can be interpreted as an expected value 'E(x_s)'.
+This means that $$n \cdot p1$$ provides us with a weighted sum and can be interpreted as an expected value 'E(x_s)'.
 All we have to do is paste the formula for p1 that we've already derived before:

 $$E(x_s) = n \cdot \binom{k}{s} \cdot (n-1)^{k-s} \cdot n^{-k}$$